-Defending a claim brought against an ophthalmologist who is alleged to have failed to identify a posterior retinal detachment at two separate examinations, leading to sudden deterioration in vision, emergency surgery and permanent visual defects.
+Successfully defending a claim brought against an ophthalmologist who was alleged to have failed to identify a posterior retinal detachment at two separate examinations, leading to sudden deterioration in vision, emergency surgery and permanent visual defects.
 Breach of duty, causation and quantum remained in dispute.
-Evidence was heard from five different experts at trial.
-Judgment is currently awaited.

 High Court Claim on behalf of dependents of pilot and his wife who tragically died in light aircraft crash in 2015.
 The primary claim is brought against the constructor, kit and engine providers and Light Aircraft Association in negligence and/or under the CPA; with a secondary claim (adopting the defences of the primary defendants) in negligence (on behalf of the dependents of the wife) against the estate of the pilot.
 Breach of duty, causation and quantum are in dispute.
 The parties are due to engage in mediation in the middle of 2019, with the matter otherwise to be listed for a 10-day trial in late 2020.

 Claim on behalf of a man who suffered life-changing injury in a pedestrian road traffic accident.
 The claim settled for £540,000 at a Joint Settlement Meeting, including significant claims for loss of earning capacity (Ogden 7 calculation), silicon sleeves (to mask the effects of scarring), aids/equipment and domestic and DIY assistance.

 High Court claim on behalf of dependents of a man tragically killed on Christmas Day 2015 in a hit and run accident.
 The First Defendant was later prosecuted and imprisoned.
 The claim settled at a Joint Settlement Meeting for £675,000, including significant sums for future loss of financial and service dependency on behalf of his widow, children and father.